zaiisao/Documentation/en/Interactive Broadcast/fallback_android.md

     // Enable the dual-stream mode.
     rtcEngine.enableDualStreamMode(true);

-    // Configurationa for the publisher.
+    // Configuration for the publisher.
-    // When the network condition is poor, send the video stream only. rtcEngine.setLocalPublishFallbackOption(Constants.STREAM_FALLBACK_OPTION_AUDIO_ONLY);
+    // When the network condition is poor, send the audio stream only. rtcEngine.setLocalPublishFallbackOption(Constants.STREAM_FALLBACK_OPTION_AUDIO_ONLY);

     // Configuration for the subscriber.